kokkos/ISO-CPP-Papers/P0737_ExecContext.rst

   - Requested straw polls:

     - Proposed definition of ExecutionContext *concept*

+      - Non-copyable and non-moveable
+      - Execution resource
+      - Wait functions
+      - Executor generator

-    - Proposed wait functions
+    - Proposed thread execution resource
     - Proposed standard async execution context and executor
-    - Proposed interface for generating executors from execution context.
     - Interest in each of the suggested potential additions for initial insertion into Executors TS